 “Chair” means a member of a Student Conduct Panel who is identified by the Institute to oversee the proceedings during a hearing.

 “Complainant” means an individual who is alleged to be a victim of conduct that would violate any Board of Regents or other applicable Institute policy, including but not limited to, the Code.

 “Community” includes any Student, Staff, Faculty Member, Institute Official, Affiliate, or any other person employed by the Institute.
-A person’s status in a particular situation shall be determined by the Vice President for Student Life and Dean of Students.
+A person’s status in a particular situation shall be determined by the Associate Vice President for Student Life & Dean of Students.

 “Conduct Process” refers to the process that begins upon receipt of complaint, to include, the Administrative Conference, the investigation of misconduct allegations, and all other meetings and proceedings of the investigatory and/or resolution process.

 “Faculty Member” means any person hired by the Institute to conduct classroom, teaching, or research activities or who is otherwise considered by the Institute to be a member of its Faculty.

 “Group” means persons who are associated with each other, but who have not complied with Institute requirements for chartering or annual registration as a Registered Student Organization.

 “Group or Organization Activity” means any activity on or off Institute Premises that is directly initiated for, or supervised by a Group or Registered Student Organization, including any individual activity occurring in buildings, facilities, grounds, utilities, or resources (including computer resources) owned, leased, operated, controlled, or supervised by a Group or Registered Student Organization.

 “Information” means any Witness testimony, documents, statements, or tangible material

 presented to an Investigator, Student Conduct Administrator, or Student Conduct Panel.